dimitri-nicolo/calico/v2.0/reference/advanced/etcd-rbac/calico-etcdv3-paths.md

 no_canonical: true
 ---

-The paths listed here are the key or path prefixes that a particular {{site.prodname}}
+The paths listed here are the key or path prefixes that a particular {{site.tseeprodname}}
 component needs access to in etcd to function successfully.

 > **Note**: The path prefixes listed here may change in the future and at that point anything